Justin Robinson (basketball, born 1996): College career

 Robinson expected to play for Duke as a walk-on before accepting a scholarship offer from the program.
 He redshirted his first season, during which he often guarded Brandon Ingram at practice.
 He was named a team captain as a senior.

 Robinson was on Duke's 2017 ACC tournament championship team and 2019 ACC tournament championship team.

 In the final game of the season, on March 7, 2020, he made his first career start and recorded 13 points, six rebounds, four blocks and three assists in an 89–76 win over North Carolina.
 It was the third straight game that Robinson had played significant minutes.
 Coach Mike Krzyzewski compared him to Notre Dame football walk-on Rudy Ruettiger, saying he was better.
 Robinson finished the season averaging 2.8 points and 1.5 rebounds in 6.8 minutes per game.

 In his senior season, Robinson received the 2020 Tedd E. Mann award for his contributions to the team.

 Professional career

 On September 18, 2020, Robinson signed his first professional contract with Mornar Bar of the Montenegrin League and the ABA League.

 On October 6, 2020, Podgorica announced that they had signed Robinson.

 Robinson had been included in roster of the San Antonio Spurs for 2021 NBA Summer League.
 On September 13, 2021, he signed with Mornar Bar of the Montenegrin League and the ABA League.

+On November 28, 2023 he was named Duke's Director of Player Development by Coach Jon Scheyer.